 Authoritative geospatial information is often managed in closed systems of government, resulting in a multitude of information silos.
 Because of this, geospatial information is often not discoverable nor interoperable, making data integration and exchange problematic.
 Over time, duplicated information can arise resulting in inconsistent data versions, gaps in data coverage, a waste of resources, and an inability to effectively and efficiently integrate geospatial information across a broad range of services.
-Changes to reference datum can pose a challenge in the data supply chain.
-Sometimes the information required is not collected at all.
+Sometimes information required is not collected at all.
 There needs to be more institutional collaboration, interoperability and integration across the various national data information systems and platforms that exist.
-This includes a broader sharing of ground station and satellite data, data vocabularies, metadata and the adoption of open-source formatted data to promote data reuse.

-Cross-sector coordination, multidisciplinary collaboration, and standards are required to overcome problems associated with data integration and overly complicated data supply chains, particularly when organizing, planning, acquiring, cataloguing, aggregating, integrating, curating, analyzing, publishing and archiving geospatial information.
+Cross-sector coordination, multidisciplinary collaboration, and standards are required to overcome problems associated with data integration and overly complicated data supply chains, particularly when organizing, planning, acquiring, curating, cataloging, analyzing/integrating, publishing and archiving geospatial information.

-Multidisciplinary issues like climate change, disaster risk reduction, emergency response and urban and regional planning require a coordinated effort across multiple government departments.
+Multidisciplinary issues like climate change, disaster risk reduction, emergency response and urban planning require a coordinated effort across multiple government departments.
 Activities will often overlap when dealing with complex planning systems, such as implementing and operating an integrated flood risk management system or improving transportation infrastructure.